Pasadena’s Dedicated Public Garden

 Volunteer labor and donations have helped grow the area into what it is today, a cute and lush space where people can take leisurely strolls along its meandering paths through gardens featuring numerous types of flowers and trees.
 It’s also a place to take a picnic lunch and plop down in one of the few dozen outdoor “rooms” located throughout these few acres.

-Inside, we observed structures that provide the gardens…structure.
+Inside, we observed structures that provide the gardens some dimension.

 Hey, you don’t need to drive all the way to the desert for those wildflowers.